braincore/hai-cli/README.md

 In task mode, `/new` (`/n`) resets the task to the beginning rather than clearing the entire conversation.
 To clear, use `/task-end`.

-There are some `hai`-repl command that are specifically made for tasks:
+There are some `hai`-repl commands that are specifically made for tasks:

 - `/ask-human <prompt>` - Ask the question.
 - `/ask-human(secret=true) <prompt>` - User's answer is treated as a secret and hidden.
 - `/ask-human(cache=true) <prompt>` - When a user runs the task again, their previous answer is used. `/task-forget` to reset.

 - `/set-mask-secrets on` - AI output that includes the secret is masked in the terminal.

-An example use case is asking the user for their API token to a service.
-This way the AI can formulate API requests with it and the token itself is hidden when tool-invocations are printed to the terminal.
+  - An example use case is asking the user for their API token to a service.
+    With masking, the AI can use the token in its tool-invocations and it'll show as masked `*******` in the terminal.

 - `/exec <cmd>` - Execute a command on the local machine.
 The user is always prompted yes/no.
 - `/exec(cache=true) <cmd>` - When a user runs the task again, the output from the previous invocation is used.

-An example use of `/exec` is to make the first task command `/exec(cache=true) ffmpeg -version` so that the AI knows to tweak its `fmpeg` command-line with the exact version in mind.
+  - An example use of `/exec` is to make the first task command `/exec(cache=true) ffmpeg -version` so that the AI knows to tweak its `fmpeg` command-line with the exact version in mind.

 - `/prompt <message>` - Makes it explicit that the line is prompting the AI.
 - `/prompt(cache=true) <message>` - When a user runs the task again, the AI output from the previous invocation is used instead of re-prompting.

-The cache is useful for avoiding the delay of an AI response and reducing costs for expensive prompts.
+  - The cache is useful for avoiding the delay of an AI response and reducing costs for expensive prompts.

 - `/task-include <name|path>` - Rather than clearing the conversation and entering a new task-mode, this command injects tasks commands into the current